arangodb/python-arango/docs/graph.rst

 The documents in a vertex collection are fully accessible from a standard collection.
-Managing documents through a vertex collection, however, adds additional *guarantees*: all modifications are executed in transactions, and if a vertex is deleted all connected edges are also deleted automatically.
+Managing documents through a vertex collection, however, adds additional safeguards: all modifications are executed in transactions, and if a vertex is deleted, all connected edges are also automatically deleted.

-For more information on the HTTP REST API for vertices and vertex collections refer to this `page <https://docs.arangodb.com/HTTP/Gharial/Vertices.html>`__.

-**Example:**
+Here is an example showing how vertex collections and vertices can be used:

 .. code-block:: python